 Piterbarg is a high-profile hire.
 He has won the Risk quant of the year award twice for his work on stochastic volatility models and funding issues associated with derivatives pricing, and published numerous research papers and a number of books.
 Before joining NatWest Markets, he was head of quantitative analytics at family office Rokos Capital Management and, prior to that, held the same position at Barclays Capital.

-HSBC has hired Olivier Herregods as head of flow rates for Emea, a spokesperson confirms.
+HSBC has hired Olivier Herregods as head of flow rates for Europe, the Middle East and Africa (Emea), a spokesperson confirms.
 Herregods started on October 15.
 Based in London, he reports to Elie El Hayek, global head of fixed income at HSBC.

 Herregods joined from Credit Suisse, where he was European head of rates trading.
 Herregods also served as a director of OTCDerivNet from August 2013 until July this year.